department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/conversation-guide.md

 -----------------------------------------------------

 **Task goal: Make sure the participant understands the information included in the Contact information alert and can easily act on it.**
--   Now before you click on anything, I'll have you take a look at this page.
+-   Now before you select anything, I'll have you review this page.
 Could you tell me briefly about what's included here?
 -   What stands out to you on this page?
 	-   _If needed:_ Did you notice the gray box with the yellow stripe?
 -   What's your interpretation of that alert?